jappeace/jappeaceApplication/content/nixos-git.md

 side by side trough branches.
 Finally having a log of changes can be useful when things break.
+Things *will* break.
+Such is the life of a tinkerer.

-I imagine some people still want to try using btrfs, so I'll leave the old guide in place.
+I imagine some people still want to use btrfs, so I'll leave the old guide in place.
-I'll copy parts which were good straight in here for convenience.
+However, I'll copy over parts which were good in here for convenience.
 This updated guide still uses encrypted disks,
-I've had no problems at all with this.
+I've had no problems at all with this and I recommend disk encryption to all.

 [^hardware]: I had uuid for my disks, but I swapped the disks so the boot bricked.

 # Getting started
 Get yourself a NixOS [live usb](https://nixos.org/download.html#download-nixos).